oscabriel/better-cloud/README.md

 # Better-Cloud

+*Hello!
+Thank you for checking out this project.
+If you like what you see and want to see more production-ready projects and blog posts about those projects, check out my personal site: [oscargabriel.dev](https://oscargabriel.dev).*

 Better-Cloud is a comprehensive full-stack application demonstrating modern web development on Cloudflare's edge platform.
 This production-ready web app showcases real-time features, user authentication, and persistent data management using Cloudflare Workers, Durable Objects, D1, and KV, making use of Alchemy for its infrastructure-as-code configuration.

 ## Live Demo Features